microsoft/dotnet/Documentation/compatibility/wpf-accessibility-improvements-48.md

 Once enabled, all controls containing a tooltip will start to display it once the control receives keyboard focus.
 The tooltip can be dismissed over time or when keyboard focus changes.
 Users can also dismiss the tooltip manually via a new keyboard shortcut Ctrl + Shift + F10.
 Once the tooltip has been dismissed it can be displayed again via the same keyboard shortcut.

-Note: RibbonToolTips on Ribbon controls won’t show on keyboard focus – they will only show via the keyboard shortcut.
+Note: [RibbonToolTips](xref:System.Windows.Controls.Ribbon.RibbonToolTip) on [RibbonControls](xref:System.Windows.Controls.Ribbon.RibbonControl) won’t show on keyboard focus – they will only show via the keyboard shortcut.

 ##### Elements with Collapsed or Hidden visibility are no longer announced by screen readers
 User interfaces containing Collapsed or Hidden elements can be misrepresented by screen readers if such elements get announced to the user.
 In .NET Framework 4.8, WPF no longer includes Collapsed or Hidden elements in the Control View of the UIAutomation tree, so that screen readers no longer announce these elements.

 ##### SizeOfSet and PositionInSet Support
-Windows 10 introduced new UIAutomation properties SizeOfSet and PositionInSet which are used by applications to describe the count of items in a set.
+Windows 10 introduced new [UIAutomation properties](https://docs.microsoft.com/en-us/windows/desktop/winauto/uiauto-automation-element-propids) SizeOfSet and PositionInSet which are used by applications to describe the count of items in a set.
 UIAutomation client applications such as screen readers can then query an application for these properties and announce an accurate representation of the application’s UI.

 This feature adds support for WPF applications to expose these two properties to UIAutomation.
 This can be accomplished in two ways:

-1. __Dependency Properties__</br> New DependencyProperties SizeOfSet and PositionInSet have been added to the System.Windows.Automation.AutomationProperties namespace.
+1. __Dependency Properties__</br> New [DependencyProperties](xref:System.Windows.DependencyProperty) [SizeOfSet](xref:System.Windows.Automation.AutomationProperties.SizeOfSetProperty) and [PositionInSet](xref:System.Windows.Automation.AutomationProperties.PositionInSetProperty) have been added to the System.Windows.Automation.AutomationProperties namespace.
 A developer can set their values via XAML:
 ```xml
     <Button AutomationProperties.SizeOfSet="3"
             AutomationProperties.PositionInSet="1">Button 1</Button>